OpenEvalProject/evals/manuscripts/elife-96513/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01tgmhj36 Centre for Health and Life Sciences, Coventry University Coventry United Kingdom
+1. Centre for Health and Life Sciences, Coventry University Coventry United Kingdom ([ROR:01tgmhj36](https://ror.org/01tgmhj36))
-2. https://ror.org/041zkgm14 Dipartimento di Scienze Chimiche, Farmaceutiche ed Agrarie, University of Ferrara Ferrara Italy
+2. Dipartimento di Scienze Chimiche, Farmaceutiche ed Agrarie, University of Ferrara Ferrara Italy ([ROR:041zkgm14](https://ror.org/041zkgm14))
-3. https://ror.org/00240q980 Molecular Modeling Section (MMS), Dipartimento di Scienze del Farmaco, University of Padua via Marzolo Padova Italy
+3. Molecular Modeling Section (MMS), Dipartimento di Scienze del Farmaco, University of Padua via Marzolo Padova Italy ([ROR:00240q980](https://ror.org/00240q980))
-4. https://ror.org/02nkf1q06 School of Life Sciences, University of Essex, Wivenhoe Park Colchester United Kingdom
+4. School of Life Sciences, University of Essex, Wivenhoe Park Colchester United Kingdom ([ROR:02nkf1q06](https://ror.org/02nkf1q06))

 † Corresponding author

 ## Abstract

 The structural basis for the pharmacology of human G protein-coupled receptors (GPCRs), the most abundant membrane proteins and the target of about 35% of approved drugs, is still a matter of intense study.
 What makes GPCRs challenging to study is the inherent flexibility and the metastable nature of interaction with extra- and intracellular partners that drive their effects.
 Here, we present a molecular dynamics (MD) adaptive sampling algorithm, namely multiple walker supervised molecular dynamics (mwSuMD), to address complex structural transitions involving GPCRs without energy input.
-We first report the binding and unbinding of the vasopressin peptide from its receptor V 2 .
-Successively, we present the complete transition of the glucagon-like peptide-1 receptor (GLP-1R) from inactive to active, agonist and G s -bound state, and the guanosine diphosphate (GDP) release from G s .
+We first report the binding and unbinding of the vasopressin peptide from its receptor V2.
+Successively, we present the complete transition of the glucagon-like peptide-1 receptor (GLP-1R) from inactive to active, agonist and Gs-bound state, and the guanosine diphosphate (GDP) release from Gs.
 To our knowledge, this is the first time the whole sequence of events leading from an inactive GPCR to the GDP release is simulated without any energy bias.
 We demonstrate that mwSuMD can address complex binding processes intrinsically linked to protein dynamics out of reach of classic MD.

 ## Introduction